rubocode/frontier.nvim/doc/design/archetype/unique.md

 of the display or text stand out for you.
 The syntactic coloring of _strings_, _booleans_ and _numbers_ come to mind.
-These are the building blocks of the most fundamental computing abstraction.
+These are the building blocks of the most fundamental computing abstractions.
 It helps the programmer if these elements appear recognizably different from the rest and at the same time be different from each other.

 This is where the _unique_ palette comes in handy.
-This has eight options and are the highest levels of abstraction for better application in creating harmony in the design space.
+This has eight options and are at the highest levels of abstraction for better application in creating harmony in the design space.